jiachengpan/jiachengpan.github.io/_posts/2016-04-27-a-line-for-a-leetcode-problem.markdown

 #### 58. Length of Last Word
 Loop, note the space indice, note the non-space right bound, and get the difference between these two indices.

+#### 60. Permutation Sequence
+From left to right, each digit of the result can be determined by chosing the $floor(k / fac(n-i))$-th candidate digits where $i$ refer to $i$th digit, and after each step, the chosen digit shall be removed.
+The candidate digits are sorted ascendingly.

 #### 61. Rotate List
 Find the length, find where to disconnect, connect the first segment to the tail. (note if k >= length, we need to mod it)